collective/diazotheme.plone/README.md

 There are two ways of creating a child theme.

 ### The package way
-I'll not go into this too deep.
-You create a package structure (for instance through paster).
-You copy the theme folder you want to use as your theme into your theme.
-Rename the folder to something suitable.
-Create a theme declaration in configure.zcml.

 For this example, lets assume we've created a package called diazotheme.newtheme and we've copied the 'responsive' theme in this package.

-1. Created the diazotheme.newtheme package.
+1. Created the diazotheme.newtheme package (for instance through paster).
 2. Copy diazotheme.plone/diazotheme/plone/responsive to
    diazotheme.newtheme/diazotheme/newtheme/responsive.
 3. Rename diazotheme.newtheme/diazotheme/newtheme/responsive